RECOGNIZING PSYCHOLOGICAL DISTRESS

 With our partner

-The Fondation Marie-Vincent supports children and teens who are victims of violence by offering them the services they need – all in one location.
-It helps prevent sexual violence by focusing on education and awareness, and by helping children with problematic sexual behaviours.
+The Marie-Vincent Foundation supports children and teens who are victims of violence by offering them the services they need, – all in one location.
+The Foundation also helps prevent sexual violence by focusing on education and awareness, and by helping children with problematic sexual behaviours.